CESNET/ipfixcol2/src/tools/fdsdump/README.md

 ## Output formats

-- `JSON-RAW` — prints flow records in the json format with all their fields
+- `json-raw` — prints flow records in the json format with all their fields
 - `json` — json output of selected fields
 - `table` — table output of selected fields